Stephen Curry NBA Playoffs Player Props: Warriors vs. Lakers

 - This season, he's accounted for 20.0% of his team's three-pointers made, averaging 4.9 per game.

+- On the glass, the Lakers are ranked 25th in the NBA, giving up 44.9 rebounds per game.

-- The Lakers allow 44.9 rebounds per game, ranking 25th in the league.
+- Allowing 25.7 assists per game, the Lakers are the 15th-ranked squad in the NBA.

-- In terms of assists, the Lakers have conceded 25.7 per contest, 15th in the league.
+- Looking at 3-pointers, the Lakers have allowed 12.5 makes per contest, 18th in the NBA.

 Stephen Curry vs. the Lakers